Bhutia-Lepcha

-Bhuta-Lepcha is an ethnic grouping consisting of people of the Bhutia and Lepcha communities in Sikkim, India.
+Bhutia-Lepcha is an ethnic grouping consisting of people of the Bhutia and Lepcha communities in Sikkim, India.
 Both these groups are listed as Scheduled Tribes by the Government of India.

 After the implementation of the recommendations of the Delimitation Commission, in 2002, 12 (out of 32) seats have been reserved for this group in the Sikkim Legislative Assembly.

 Reservation within Sikkim

-Reservation for the Bhutia-Lepcha (BL) people started with the 1953 Sikkimese general election with six (out of 18) seats reserved in the Sikkim State Council.
-This was changed to seven (out of 24) seats by the time of the 1970 Sikkimese general election.
+Reservation for the Bhutia-Lepcha (BL) people started with the 1953 Sikkimese general election with 6 (out of 18) seats reserved in the Sikkim State Council.
+This was changed to 7 (out of 24) seats by the time of the 1970 Sikkimese general election.
 The reservation was further increased to 15 (out of 32) seats in the first election to be based on universal suffrage in 1974.
 As of 2006, there are 12 seats (out of 32) reserved for the BL in the Sikkim Legislative Assembly.

 Sikkim Bhutia Lepcha Apex Committee

 The Sikkim Bhutia Lepcha Apex Committee (SIBLAC) is a group striving for the political rights of ethnic groups of Sikkimese, Bhutia-Lepcha (BL) and Nepalis of Sikkimese origin.
 In addition to the reservation for the BL in the Legislative Assembly of Sikkim, they argue for reservation in local body (panchayat) elections as well.